 The software architecture for the robots is shown in Fig. 3.
-This architecture is novel in that it uses MATLAB as a common development platform.
+This architecture is novel in that it uses Lua as a common development platform.
 Since many of the students do not have strong programming backgrounds, this development platform allows them to participate more fully on the team.
-Low-level interfaces to the hardware level are implemented as compiled Mex routines callable from MATLAB.
-These routines provide access to the camera and the microcontroller which inturn communicates with the servos and the IMU, and allow the higherlevel routines to modify joint angles and stiffnesses.
+Low-level interfaces to the hardware level are implemented as C routines callable from Lua.
+These routines provide access to the camera and other sensors such as joint encoders and the IMU, and allow the higher-level routines to modify joint angles and stiffnesses.